Notion vs GitBook (2026): Team Wiki or Developer Documentation?

 Who Should Choose What?

 You want one tool for your entire team's knowledge management, project tracking, and documentation.
-Notion's flexibility and database features are unmatched for internal use.
+Notion's flexibility and database features are unmatched for internal team use where docs live alongside tasks and databases.

 You need professional public-facing documentation for your product, API, or open-source project.
-GitBook's structured navigation and Git integration are purpose-built for documentation.
+GitBook's structured navigation, Git integration, and branded doc sites are purpose-built for external documentation that impresses developers.

 Frequently Asked Questions